Does Your AI Lawyer Have a Fool for a Client? A Double-Edged Sword: AI, Legal Advice, and the Risk of Going It Alone

 AI tools can speed up legal research and drafting, making complex tasks seem easier for non-lawyers dealing with legal issues or personal claims.
 For instance, AI can help brainstorm, summarize documents, or prepare for discussions.
 Even established legal platforms like Westlaw and LexisNexis have used AI for years to improve search results.

 However, this convenience comes with major legal and ethical dangers, especially when non-lawyers use AI without legal supervision.
+And smarter models don’t fix the basics: no privilege, broad discoverability, and real sanctions if you file unverified AI content.
 The perceived privacy of AI tools is misleading because they don’t offer the same protection as an attorney-client relationship.

 The Core Problem: No Privilege, Everything’s Discoverable